 Performance: Obtained and read the written policy for disbursements and found it to contain the requirements included above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 d.
 Receipts/Collections, including receiving, recording, and preparing deposits.
-Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions.
+Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions e.
+Payroll/Personnel, including (1) payroll processing, (2) reviewing and approving time and attendance records, including leave and overtime worked, and (3) approval process for employee(s) rate of pay or approval and maintenance of pay rate schedules.

 Performance: Obtained and read the written policy for receipts and found it to contain the requirements listed above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.